virajpwdn/DevTinder-Frontend/notes.md

 - The **removeRequest** action helps provide real-time UI updates when connection requests are processed.
 - Using **MongoDB queries** combined with Redux ensures **better performance and optimized state management**.

-Let me know if you need any improvements! 🚀